-Computer Security and Privacy, Digital Forensics, Wireless Networks, Network QoS
+Computer Security and Privacy, Digital Forensics, Network Quality of Service (QoS)

 Dr. Xinwen Fu is an associate professor in the Department of Computer Science, University of Massachusetts Lowell.
 He received B.S.
 (1995) and M.S.
 (1998) in Electrical Engineering from Xi'an Jiaotong University, China and University of Science and Technology of China respectively.
 He obtained Ph.D.
 (2005) in Computer Engineering from Texas A&M University.

 Dr. Fu won the 2nd place in the graduate category of the International ACM student research contest in 2002, the Graduate Student Research Excellence Award of the Department of Computer Science at Texas A&M University in 2004, the Merrill Hunter Award for Excellence in Research at Dakota State University in 2008 and the best paper award at International Conference on Communications (ICC) 2008, 2013, International Conference on Wireless Algorithms, Systems, and Applications (WASA) 2013.
 His students won the best student paper at the Colloquium for Information Security Education (CISSE) 2016 and the silver medal at the ACM Student Research Competition at ACM MobiCom 2011.
 His paper was chosen as the potlight Paper for the February 2014 issue of the IEEE Transactions on Mobile Computing (TMC) and July 2010 Issue of IEEE Transactions on Parallel and Distributed Systems (TPDS).
 His research was reported by various Media including CNN, Wired, Huffington Post, Forbes, Yahoo, MIT Technology Review, PC Magazine and aired on CNN Domestic and International and the State Science and Education Channel of China (CCTV 10).